bcahn7/STAT545-hw-An-Byeongchan/hw04/STAT545-hw04-An-Byeongchan.md

   * Make a tibble with one row per year and columns for life expectancy for two or more countries.
     - Use `knitr::kable()` to make this table look pretty in your rendered homework.
     - Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.

+This tibble makes it easier to compare the life expectancy for the selected countries. `spread()` is useful for this situation.
+Also, is easier plotting a scatterplot values for one country against those of another.
+This is because all the countries' name becomes the header of each column.
+I compared the life expectancy for Japan with that for Republic of Korea.
+I added reference line which is `y=x`.
+It helps to analyze and interpret the plot.
+The life expectancy for Japan is always higher than that for Republic of Korea.

 ```r